 With fifty years in the sport of rowing and over thirty years designing boats, Bill continues down the path of constant refinement, seeking the optimum balance between the various constraints and conflicting elements of boat design.
 This progression has been successful.
 The proven design of his Hypercarbon K4 and V8 designs have consistently the top choice for America’s fastest crews.
 The newest iteration of this ongoing process is the revolutionary xVIII, which was released in 2016.

-Today Bill runs the company with his son, John, and while he is backing out of the day to day operations, he remains an active advisor on all aspects of the company and continues to design all of the boats.
+Today Bill runs the company with his son, John, and while he has backed out of the day-to-day operations, he remains an active advisor on all aspects of the company and continues to design the boats.

-Under Bill’s leadership Pocock products and reputation continue to thrive.
+Under Bill’s leadership, Pocock Racing Shells continues to thrive.
 Pocock is an undisputed industry leader, known for excellence and unmatched customer service.